saltlick-crypto/saltlick-rs/README.md

 A library for encrypting and decrypting file streams using libsodium.

+Please see the [docs](https://docs.rs/saltlick) for details, usage, and examples.

 ## Minimum Supported Rust Version (MSRV)

 This crate is guaranteed to compile on stable Rust 1.36 and up.
 It *might*